-DIRECTORS & KEY MANAGERIAL PERSONNEL
+DIRECTORS' & KEY MANAGERIAL PERSONNEL

-None of the Directors of the Company are disqualified for being appointed as Directorsas specified in Section 164(2) of the Companies Act 2013 read with Rule 14(1) of theCompanies (Appointment and Qualification of Directors) Rules 2014.
+The Board currently consists of five Executive Directors and five IndependentDirectors.
+None of the Directors of the Company are disqualified as specified in Section164(2) of the Companies Act 2013 read with Rule 14(1) of the Companies (Appointment andQualification of Directors) Rules 2014.

-The Board of Directors expressed their satisfaction on the evaluation process and theperformance of all the Directors the Committees and the Board as a whole.
+During the year under review the Board carried out annual evaluation in accordancewith the above said policy and expressed satisfaction on the evaluation process and theperformance of all the Directors the Committees and the Board as a whole.

 DIRECTORS' RESPONSIBILITY STATEMENT

-(i) in the preparation of the Annual Accounts for the year ended 31st March2017 the applicable accounting standards read with requirements set out under ScheduleIII of the Companies Act 2013 have been followed and there are no material departuresfrom the same;
+(i) in the preparation of the Annual Accounts for the year ended 31st March 2018 theapplicable accounting standards have been followed and there are no material departuresfrom the same;

-(ii) the Directors have selected such accounting policies as mentioned in Note-1 to theAccounts and applied them consistently and madejudgments and estimates that arereasonable and prudent so as to give a true and fair viewof state of affairs of the Company as at 31st March 2017 and of the profit of the Companyfor the year ended on that day;
+(ii) they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof state of affairs of the Company as at 31st March 2018 and of the profit of the Companyfor the year ended on that day;

-(v) the Directors have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively;
+(v) they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively;

 MEETINGS OF THE BOARD